alghalia/Challenge_18/README.md

 ## About The Project
 This a blockchain-based ledger system, complete with a user-friendly Streamlit web interface.
-This ledger allows the user to conduct financial transactions between senders and receivers, and also verify the integrity of the data in the ledger by checking the previous block's hash.
+This ledger allows the user to conduct financial transactions between senders and receivers, and also verify the data in the ledger by checking the previous block's hash.

+## Built With
 ## Built With
 Python
 Python pandas